Natural gas transmission and midstream

 DCP Midstream gathers, compresses, treats, processes, transports, stores, and sells natural gas.
 DCP Midstream also recovers and sells condensate, and produces, fractionates, transports, stores and sells natural gas liquids.

-In 2018, the company produced 413,000 barrels per day of NGLs, and had a total wellhead volume of 4.8 Bcf/d of natural gas.
+In 2018, the company had an average NGL throughput of about 625,000 barrels, and had a total wellhead volume of 4.9 Bcf/d of natural gas.